Cosmian/CipherCompute/README.md

 Now login to Bob at http://localhost:3001 to accept the invitation

  - click on `Participants` in the main menu
- - accept participant 0 by clicking on the accept button
+ - accept participant 0 (Alice) by clicking on the accept button
- -

  ![accept participant](./images/accept_participant.png)

  - Redo the same operation to add Charlie as participant 2 with URL: `http://orchestrator_2:9002`